bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 To produce an inclination of 90° requires a launch due North or due South, respectively.
 These are the polar orbits.

-{numref}`fig:launch-azimuth-vs-inclination` shows a plot of the orbital inclination obtained for a range of latitudes and launch azimuths.
+@fig:launch-azimuth-vs-inclination shows a plot of the orbital inclination obtained for a range of latitudes and launch azimuths.
 We can see that the only way to achieve an inclination of 0° or 180°, an equatorial orbit, is to launch from the equator ($\phi$ = 0°) with a launch azimuth of $A$ = 90° (due East) to make a prograde orbit or $A$ = 270° (due West) for a retrograde orbit.

 ```{code-cell} ipython3
 :tags: [remove-cell]